Vision-At-SEECS/Keras-Starter-for-Deep-Learning/README.md

 ## Credits

-This Keras starter tutorial is prepared and provided by our MachVIS alumnus Mr. Asim Hameed.
-For more information, you can contact him via email at [asimhameed.cs@gmail.com](asimhameed.cs@gmail.com) or you can visit his GitHub profile [https://github.com/asimniazi63](https://github.com/asimniazi63).
+This Keras starter tutorial is prepared and provided by our MachVIS alumni Mr. Asim Hameed and Mr. Shoaib Sattar.
+For more information, you can contact them via their respective emails at [asimhameed.cs@gmail.com](asimhameed.cs@gmail.com) or [shoaib.sattar823@gmail.com](shoaib.sattar823@gmail.com).
+You can also visit Mr. Asim's GitHub profile [https://github.com/asimniazi63](https://github.com/asimniazi63).